Be kind to one another Eph 4:32

 The farm has 10 milk camels and their calves providing a protein-rich milk for the children to drink, with a small income derived from the surplus.
 Goats milk is made into cheese, kefir and yoghurt providing valuable probiotics.
 Sheep and goats are the source of nourishing meat stocks for the childrens’ diet.
 Free-range chickens provide eggs and a small vegetable garden has been planted to give lettuce, tomatoes, sukuma, sweet potatoes and parsley, albeit on a small scale at this stage.
 The room for tanning has been prepared and the skins are ready for when the rains come and provide fresh water to the process.
 Beehives are being ordered and a biogas system has been installed with support from Kindfund.

 Whilst benefitting a little from income generating activities these facilities are very demanding on resources by the nature of the care required.
 The need for a home and advice centre for those with disabilities in this area of Northern Kenya is substantial and Kindfund and the LaRoche family will be exploring all possible avenues for support from Government and other NGOs to expand this work.

 If you would like to support this work please visit How to Help where a number of options are available.
-Supporters in UK should first consider tax efficient donating via give.net if this is appropriate.
-For our USA supporters the World Outreach Ministries option means you can now get a tax-deductible receipt when giving to Kindfund.
+Supporters in UK should first consider tax efficient donating via Give.net if this is appropriate or downloading Standing Order (GBP), Gift Aid Declaration and Child Sponsorship forms.
 Paypal may be used across the globe with options in 12 different currencies.
 Supporters within Europe can transfer direct to our EUR account using SEPA.